Algorithms for ridge estimation with convergence guarantees: Extraction of filamentary structures

 A practical choice of $\varepsilon_\eta$ is as follows.
-Consider the quantile function of the (one-dimensional, discrete) distribution given by the values $\{\wh \eta(X_1), \ldots, \wh \eta(X_n)\}$, and choose $\varepsilon_\eta$ as the location of the `last significant jump' of the quantile function.
-In other words, we are removing 'outliers' in this distribution.
+Consider the quantile function of the (one-dimensional, discrete) distribution given by the values $\{\wh \eta(y_1^*), \ldots, \wh \eta(y_n^*)\}$ assuming that all the $y_i^*$ are included in the final output, and choose $\varepsilon_\eta$ as the location of the `last significant jump' of the quantile function.
+In other words, we are removing `outliers' in this distribution.
+It is possible to automatically identify such jumps by using change point detection techniques, however we do not pursue this further.
 In our numerical experiments, this first significant jump was clearly visible.
 An example is given in Figures~\ref{cross-sin} and \ref{post-processing} below, which are based on Algorithm 2 with step length $a=0.005$, while Algorithm 1 gives very similar results.

 Our algorithms are also implemented using two additional data sets, as shown Figures~\ref{circle} and~\ref{spiral}, for which we only present the final results after the pre-processing and post-processing steps, with the black and green dots having the same meaning as in Figure~\ref{cross-sin}.